 Alongside the June 19, 2015 release of Pixar’s next feature film, Inside Out, theatergoers will also see the release of Lava, the volcanic short film wrapped around a love story.
 You may not immediately think of a love story when you think of volcanoes, but in a recent interview with Coming Soon (thanks to a tip from our reader, Bryan L.), Lava director Jim Murphy chats about everything from the beauty of the Hawaiian islands (where the short film takes place), to the emotional elements of music, to the actual pitch process at Pixar.
 It really helps set up the element of “two ships passing in the night” looking for love – or, lava.

-We also found it very interesting to learn more about Pixar’s storied research process.
+We also found learning more about Pixar’s storied research process very interesting.
 Jim mentioned that although they (of course) had to take some liberties with talking volcanoes, they did stay true to one element of the geological history of the Hawaiian Islands.
 Volcanoes form and grow over hotspots in the ocean and over time, as they continue to drift along with the tectonic plates they drift off and another volcano will take its place.
 With the story of Lava, Pixar kept true to this premise as we know that the love story takes place over millions of years and involves the movement of Uku (the film’s main character) and Lele within the Hawaiian waters.

 UPDATED: Shortly after posting the interview above, we spotted another great interview with Jim from a TEDxDetroit talk.
 Keep in mind though that if you watch the TEDx talk below, there are spoilers as Jim shares some wonderful concept artwork from LAVA.